 - Combine the flour, baking powder and baking soda in small bowl.

-- Using a stand mixer with a whisk attachment, beat the softened butter and sugar until light and fluffy, about 5 minutes.
+- Using a stand mixer with a whisk attachment, beat the softened butter, sugar and vanilla until light and fluffy, about 5 minutes.

-- Add the vanilla extract, cardamom and eggs and beat for a further 1-2 minutes.
+- Add the egg and egg yolk and beat for a further 1-2 minutes.

-- Gradually add the yogurt along with half of the flour mixture and mix, scraping down the bowl.
+- Gradually add the sour cream along with half of the flour mixture and mix, scraping down the bowl.

 - Add the rest of the flour and mix until well combined.

 - Transfer half of the batter into the prepared pan and spread out evenly.